 It is very rare to find a nice crepe place with a lot of options, but Sweet Pea’s Cafe is just that.

 A quick drive from my house in Los Gatos, my dad and I usually drive to downtown to order some to-go crepes for our family.
 We walk into a small hut that is designed to look like a pea in a pod.
 If there are open seats, we usually sit down and have some water and get coffee.
-With a choice of buck wheat or regular, we always go regular.
+With a choice of buckwheat or regular, we always go regular.
 Within a few minutes, our mouth-watering crepes are ready which are thick, yet delicate wrapped around fresh fillings.
 I see so many couples on dates there because it is a quick spot to sit down and eat for a few minutes as you watch cars pass on Los Gatos Boulevard.
-If you want to take your significant other or your family out to eat for a swift and delicious brunch, Sweet Pea’s is the perfect choice.
+If you want to take your significant other or your family out to eat for a swift and delicious brunch, Sweet Pea’s is a perfect choice.

 I order Strawberry Banana Nutella and so does my brother.
 My parents share the Spinach and Salmon crepe which comes with rich mushroom sauce that is a must-add to every bite.
 My brother and I also order the Santa Fe Chicken Crepe for some protein.
 We all end up sharing, so we can get the best of all worlds of Sweat Pea’s crepes.
 The menu has two sides: Sweet and Savory.
 You can’t go wrong.
 Our Strawberry Banana Nutella crepes come with homemade whip cream that is so light and fluffy.